ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 # ToastMessage
-The `ToastMessage` renders a responsive box-model layout component.
-This is another test.
+Toast messages are small alerts that provide updates about a process.
+Use toast messages for non-critical information about what’s happening within your dApp.
+They shouldn't be used to notify the user that they need to do something.
+The `ToastMessage` component renders a responsive box-model layout component.

+For the code, usage guidance and examples, keep scrolling.

 <!-- STORY -->